atsign-foundation/atsign.dev/README.md

 # atsign.dev

-The atsign.dev repo is home to the code of our very own developer site!
-Because everything we have to offer is open-source, why not make our website open-source too, to prove that we aren't using cookies or anything that tracks your presence!
+The atsign.dev repo is home to the code behind developer site.
+As everything we have to offer is open-source, why not make our website open-source too, to prove that we aren't using cookies or anything that tracks your presence.

 ## Why is there an atsign.dev?

 We hope that this site has the A -> Z of everything you will need to develop with the @platform.

 If you are a developer, this is your site -  come join us and help us improve the content and the experience.
-We are always learning from you!
+We are always learning from you.

 ## What can you find in atsign.dev?